-When you are already logged in to the GNOME or the KDE desktop and want to start a terminal window within the desktop, press Alt + F2 and enter xterm.
+When you are already logged in to the GNOME or the KDE desktop and want to start a terminal window within the desktop, press Alt + F2 and enter konsole (for KDE) or gnome-terminal (for GNOME).
 This opens a terminal window on your desktop.
 As you are already logged in to your desktop the prompt shows information about your system as described above.
 You can now enter commands and execute tasks just like in any shell which runs parallel to your desktop.
 To switch to another application on the desktop just click on the corresponding application window or select it from the taskbar of your panel.
 To close the terminal window press Alt + F4.